 - No spouse, no children: parents, then full siblings, then half siblings, then grandparents, then full uncles and aunts, then half uncles and aunts, in the statutory hierarchy at s.46.

 The family home does not pass to the spouse automatically.
-Where the home value exceeds the statutory legacy plus the spouse's share of residue, the spouse can elect under Sch 2 of the 1925 Act to take the matrimonial home in or towards satisfaction of their entitlement, paying equality money to the other beneficiaries for the excess.
-Without that election the home is sold and the proceeds distributed.
+Where the home is worth more than the statutory legacy plus the spouse's share of residue, the spouse can elect under Sch 2 of the 1925 Act to take the matrimonial home in or towards satisfaction of their entitlement, paying equality money to the other beneficiaries for the difference.
+Without that election the home is sold and the proceeds split.

 Deed of variation: the post-death redirection

-Per IHTA 1984 s.142, beneficiaries of a will or intestacy can redirect their inheritance within two years of death and elect for the redirection to be treated as a disposition by the deceased for IHT purposes.
-The classic family-home use case: the deceased's will left the home to the surviving spouse outright; the spouse already has a sufficient estate; she varies her inheritance to direct the home to the children instead, using up the deceased's RNRB at first death rather than wasting it.
+A deed of variation is the second chance.
+Per IHTA 1984 s.142, if you inherit under a will or an intestacy you can redirect what you receive within two years of the death and elect for the redirection to be treated, for IHT, as if the person who died had made it.
+The classic family-home case: a will leaves the home to the surviving spouse outright, the spouse already has more than enough, so she varies her inheritance to send the home to the children instead, using up the first spouse's RNRB rather than wasting it.

-The deed of variation must be in writing, signed within two years of death, and include the s.142 election.
-CGT also has a parallel election under TCGA 1992 s.62(6).
-For the operational mechanics, see our deed of variation page.
+The deed has to be in writing, signed within two years of death, and carry the s.142 election.
+There is a parallel CGT election under TCGA 1992 s.62(6).
+For how it is actually done, see our deed of variation page.

 The decision sequence